 In the example, we can see the next propagation path (flowing from source to sink) :

-- Source node indicates that file ParameterNullFix.java line 32 (within sanitizeNull method) gets the value from a request parameter.
+- The source node indicates that the file ParameterNullFix.java line 32 (within sanitizeNull method) gets the value from a request parameter.

 - This is marked a source because HttpServletRequest.getParameter(..) is considered as an untrusted input source (i.e. is directly manipulated by the user) and no neutralization routine has been found.

-- First propagation node indicates that Delete_User.java line 68 receives back the above tainted data.
+- The first propagation node indicates that Delete_User.java line 68 receives back the above tainted data.

-- Second propagation node indicates that Delete_User.java line 75 sends the tainted data (via method parameter) to another object through UpdateUtil.executeUpdate(…) method call.
+- The second propagation node indicates that Delete_User.java line 75 sends the tainted data (via method parameter) to another object through UpdateUtil.executeUpdate(…) method call.

 - Looking at the source code, you could see that the tainted data is directly appended to a sql string without any neutralization, allowing this way to directly insert user code into the sql sentence.

-- Sink node indicates that file UpdateUtil.java line 61 (within executeUpdate(…) method) injects tainted data (sql sentence) to a PreparedStatement that finally is executed against the database.
+- The sink node indicates that the file UpdateUtil.java line 61 (within executeUpdate(…) method) injects tainted data (sql sentence) to a PreparedStatement that finally is executed against the database.

 As said above, for every sink there will appear the list of sources that are “feeding” that sink.

-We’ve selected this specific example because it shows something that would be possible to happen in your own code.
-Let’s go in detail exploring the 2nd source.
+We’ve selected this specific example to show something that could happen in your own code.
+Let’s explore the second source into detail.

 In the 2nd source you can see that the propagation nodes are different from the previous one.

-While in the 1st the propagation was through Delete_User.java, in the 2nd goes through a different file: Insert_Raw_Text.java
+While in the 1st the propagation it was through Delete_User.java, in the 2nd, it goes through a different file: Insert_Raw_Text.java

-Remainder sources for the same sink shows that there are still other different propagation paths between same source and sink.
+Remainder sources for the same sink show that there are still other different propagation paths between the same source and the sink.

-This example is a special case where the call sequence consists of 5 servlets calling a utility (ParameterNullFix.sanitizeNull(..)) to recover some request parameters, building a SQL sentence with those tainted data and sending the sql sentence to another utility (UpdateUtil.executeUpdate(…) ) to execute the database update.
+This example is a special case where the call sequence consists of 5 servlets calling a utility (ParameterNullFix.sanitizeNull(..)) to recover some request parameters, building an SQL sentence with this tainted data and sending the SQL sentence to another utility (UpdateUtil.executeUpdate(…) ) to execute the database update.

 This is the reason Kiuwan shows one sink with 5 different sinks.
 That difference is because the propagation paths are through the different servlets.
 In this case, the easiest fix would be to sanitize the user data at the source, therefore remediating 5 found defects with only one fix.

-As a summary, you can understand any injection vulnerability as a unique propagation path from source to sink, regardless source and sink be the same.
+As a summary, you can understand any injection vulnerability as a unique propagation path from source to sink, regardless of whether source and sink are the same.